 Playful + Profound: Highlights from Grave Plot Film Fest

 There are those of us (author included) for whom Halloween is not enough—we like to be scared year-round.
-Two such individuals are Taylor Bartle and Tony Gee, aka Taylor of Terror and Skeletony, co-hosts of the Grave Plot Podcast and Grave Plot Film Festival.
+Two such individuals are Taylor Bartle and Tony Gee, aka Taylor of Terror and SkeleTony, co-hosts of the Grave Plot Podcast and Grave Plot Film Festival.
 “Thank you guys for traversing the arctic tundra,” Bartle said in his introduction, adding that when they first began the festival in 2019, the duo didn’t expect it would last more than a year.
 This was the 7th annual iteration of the festival, and its first at Central Cinema, the delightful 123-seat dine-in theater in Seattle’s Central District.

 Gray Harrison